Amorymeltzer/ksp/README.md

       -i Include data from SCANsat
       -j Ignore and don't consider asteroids or comets.
+      -d Include science from the Breaking Ground expansion.
-      -k List data from KSC biomes as being from Kerbin (same Excel worksheet) -m Add some largely boring data to the output (i.e., dsc, sbv, scv) -c Output data to csv file as well
+      -k List data from KSC biomes as being from Kerbin (same Excel worksheet) -l Ignore science for KSC biomes entirely
+      -m Add some largely boring data to the output (i.e., dsc, sbv, scv) -c Output data to csv file as well
       -n Turn off formatted printing in Excel (i.e., colors and bolding)